 Welcoming Union Cabinet's decision to approve IIM for Jammu, BJP today said the party has failed to understand former chief minister Omar Abdullah's "unhappiness and outburst" on the matter and it raises questions on the "state's unity".
-"We could not understand the unhappiness and resentment of Omar Abdullah (on approval of IIM for Jammu).

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)